G-sharam/Filenext-project/README.md

 # FileNest

-A simple monorepo search engine that indexes and searches documents (PDFs, text, images) using a Flask backend and a React & Tailwind CSS frontend.
+A simple search engine that indexes and searches documents (PDFs, text, images) using a Flask backend and a React & Tailwind CSS frontend.

 ## Contents